thenotoriousbige/MCX-Commodity-Trading-Exchange/README.md

 ![MCX Working](./BST.gif)

 ## About
-MCX is a commodity trading application where users can learn  How to trade on Commodities with realtime data updated every 500ms.
+MCX is a Real time commodity trading application where users can learn  How to trade on Commodities with realtime data updated every 500ms.

 - Clean and Simple  UI.
 - Auto square off position feature added to avoid maximum loss of a trader.